Jimmy Hoffa: Crime historians and investigators

 There is wide agreement among crime historians and investigators that Hoffa was murdered on the order of his enemies in the Mafia.
 However, key details remain either unknown or unprovable, and this has ensured that no individuals have ever been charged in relation to the case.

 In discussing potential motives, both the 1976 Hoffex Memo and scholarship prior to its release focus on Mafia opposition to Hoffa's plans to regain the Teamsters' leadership and the threat Hoffa posed to the Mafia's control over the union's pension fund.
 The Hoffex Memo noted that Provenzano was not senior enough to order a Mafia hit, though it did not rule out the possibility that his or someone else's personal vendetta against Hoffa was a motive.
-Scott Burnstein, a crime historian and journalist, argued in 2019 that Provenzano's role in the entire case was limited to acting as a lure.
+Scott Burnstein, a crime historian and journalist, argued in 2019 that Provenzano's only role in the case was to act as a lure.

 Dan Moldea mentioned the possibility that Hoffa had retaliated against his Mafia opponents by co-operating with investigations against them.
-The Hoffex Memo includes this as a possible motivation.
-Vincent Piersante, the state government's former chief investigator into the Hoffa case, doubted that Hoffa could have seriously threatened the Mafia in this way, as any incriminating information he knew either would have incriminated himself or concerned crimes that were outside of the statute of limitations.
+The Hoffex Memo includes this as a possible motivation for murder.
+Vincent Piersante, the state government's former chief investigator in the Hoffa case, doubted that Hoffa could have seriously threatened the Mafia in this way, saying that any incriminating information Hoffa could reveal would either incriminate himself as well, or concern crimes that were outside of the statute of limitations.

 Piersante suggested that the killing was accidental, and that the men who were sent to meet Hoffa were only meant to be "insultingly low-level messengers".
-He argued that Hoffa had no realistic prospects for a comeback, that the disappearance did not share the usual characteristics of a Mafia hit and that it risked encouraging action against organized crime (as indeed happened).
+He argued that Hoffa had no realistic prospects for a comeback, that the disappearance did not share the usual characteristics of a Mafia hit, and that it risked encouraging action against organized crime (as indeed happened).
 This theory did not gain wide acceptance among criminologists.